arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 The ``storage_moved_failed_alert`` is generated when an attempt to move the storage (via torrent_handle::move_storage()) fails.

+If the error happened for a speific file, ``file`` is its path.
+If the error happened in a specific disk operation, ``operation`` is a NULL terminated string naming which one, otherwise it's NULL.

 ::

 	struct storage_moved_failed_alert: torrent_alert
 	{
 		// ...
 		error_code error;
+		std::string file;
+		char const* operation;
 	};